AdsSpace/.github/profile/README.md

-    The platform works like just any other classifieds ads portal where people may publish their adverts exactly as they would in a classifieds portal but with a catch that they need to upload a short video instead of image if they want to sell/post ads and others can go through the ads just like shorts/reels.
+    The platform works like just any other classifieds ads portal where people may publish their adverts exactly as they would in a classifieds portal but with a catch that they need to upload a short video instead of image if they want to sell/post ads and others can go through the ads like YouTube shorts or Instagram reels.